warrenshen/platform/services/api-server/README.md

 7. NOTE: Update requirements.in, and then use `make update-requirements` which will generate the requirements.txt file.

 # Running

+From this directory...

-From this directory, to start up hot-reloading Python server on localhost:7000...
+Start up hot-reloading Python server on localhost:7000...

 ```
 make runlocal